-In the Fall Semester of 2022, Rockland Community College enrolled nearly 5,751 credit students; and more than 1,230 non-credit students.
-In addition, the college has more than 300 full time employees and over 600 part time employees.
+In the Fall Semester of 2024, Rockland Community College enrolled 4,442 credit and non-credit students.
+In addition, the college has 849 employees.

 SECURITY AND USE OF CAMPUS FACILITIES:

 In order to gain access to campus facilities outside of normal college hours Monday-Friday 7:00am-10:30pm, Saturday 7:00AM - 7:00PM and Sunday 7:00AM - 5:00PM, persons must arrange with Administrative Services 845-574-4481 for the use of the facilities.
 After permission has been obtained, the Director of Public Safety must be contacted for arrangements to gain access to the building(s).
 The Director of Public Safety in conjunction with other administrators will determine the need for Police presence or additional security officers to be assigned to events held at Rockland Community College.
 Any incidents occurring at these events should be reported to and handled by Public Safety.